 The Fruit Basket offer deliveries of fruit and veg boxes, including fresh eggs as well.
 They cover Fareham, Stubbington, Gosport, Eastleigh, Romsey and Southampton areas.
 Telephone 02392 502 923 or visit www.thefruitbasket.net.

 We will continue to add other community links as we become aware of them.
-Please tell us about anything you know of in your local area (email email@example.com).
+To tell us about anything you know of in your local area, email firstname.lastname@example.org.